 Hypoxia is a condition where there is not enough oxygen getting to someone’s body at the tissue level.
 It can be generalized, localized, or affect the entire body.
 In hypoxia, blood continues to flow and deliver oxygen, but it is an inadequate amount to sustain the affected area of the brain.

 Similarly, anoxia is a condition where the area of the brain receives no oxygen.
 Hypoxemia, which is low oxygen levels in the blood, can lead to hypoxia.

-Hypoxia can occur just before birth, during delivery, or immediately following birth.
-Hypoxia, especially, is a common type of birth injury and often leads to lifelong disabilities in these children.
-This includes:
+Infant hypoxia can occur just before birth, during delivery, or immediately following birth.
+Hypoxia, especially, is a common type of birth injury and often leads to lifelong disabilities in affected children.
+Disabilities include:

 - Cerebral palsy